 You may be wondering how local women in Istanbul dress?
 To be honest it’s a bit of a mix which is one of the reasons I love Istanbul so much.

-Some women are fully covered head to toe in a black religious outfits.
+Some women are fully covered head to toe in black religious outfits.

 Some women cover their hair in a hijab and cover their skin in longer clothes but they’re wearing the same clothing as you’d see in London or New York.

-And some women in Istanbul, especially the younger women I noticed, do not cover their hair and show skin in shorts and small tops.
+And many women in Istanbul, especially the younger women, do not cover their hair and show skin in shorts and small tops.

 Although you can pack and wear whatever you want in Istanbul as tourists and locals do wear a range of outfits as mentioned,